TamTunnel/PoG/docs/gasless.md

 Result: Even bad actors need to run their own relayer or pay → lying stops being free.

-Want to help build/run the relayer?
+Want to help run the relayer?
 Open an issue — we’ll add you to the list!